willimsbw/Learning-Python/README.md

 Completing the first real lesson in Udacity Full-stack program and lessons from the Introduction to Python Programming Udacity program.

-The files in this library are various small functions and tasks completed as part of the forementioned Udacity programs as I incrase my understanding of Python's syntax and quirks.
+The files in this library are various small functions and tasks completed as part of the aforementioned Udacity programs as I incrase my understanding of Python's syntax and quirks.